Skip to content

 Here’s what I am currently teaching.

-In Fall, 2021 I am teaching Psych 521: The Structure of Human Thought: Concepts, Language, and Culture.
+Most years I teach Psych 521: The Structure of Human Thought: Concepts, Language, and Culture.

-In Spring, 2022 I am teaching a graduate class (Psych 711) Learning From Language.
-The linked information is last year’s version of the class.
-I’ll update it for Spring, 2022 soon.
+In Spring, 2022 I taught a graduate seminar (Psych 711) Learning From Language.
+(The linked information was from the 2021 version).

 News